-The centerpiece of the plaza at Hudson Yards is Thomas Heatherwick’s climbable—and very Insta-friendly—sculpture: The Vessel.
+The centerpiece of the plaza at Hudson Yards is Thomas Heatherwick’s very Insta-friendly sculpture The Vessel.
 This enormous bronze honeycomb stands at 15 stories tall.
 From the inside, it’s an intricate chamber of stairs; there are 2,500 steps, 154 flights, and 80 landings in total.
-See the city anew and take pictures galore inside The Vessel, which requires timed tickets for entry.
-(Be sure to check the weather before you book, as you’ll be exposed to the elements while you climb.)
+Unfortunately, safety concerns keep it closed to climbers.
+But it does make an impressive photo op.

-Hudson Yards NYC: The Shops at Hudson Yards
+Hudson Yards Mall: The Shops at Hudson Yards

-The luxury mall at Hudson Yards contains seven floors of fashion, beauty, tech, art, and so much more.
-The first Neiman Marcus in New York City, occupying three floors, is located here and contains its own vintage shop, flower stand, and multiple restaurants, in addition to luxury beauty and fashion items.
+The luxury Hudson Yards mall contains seven floors of fashion, beauty, tech, art, and so much more.
 Among the nearly 100 stores at The Shops, you’ll find favorite brands like Van Cleef & Arpels, M.A.C., Coach (with corporate headquarters now at 10 Hudson Yards), Aritzia, lululemon, Zara, Pandora, Madewell, and Sephora.
 Iconic jeweler Tiffany & Co. also has a new location here, and innovative concept stores can also be found among more traditional retailers.
-At b8ta, for example, you can try out new tech products on site.

 The world’s highest outdoor observation deck, Edge, is located at 30 Hudson Yards.
-Towering 1,100 above street level, this deck extends 65 feet into the air and provide incredible views of Manhattan on one side and the Hudson River on the other.
-The floor of the deck is made of glass, and there will be angled glass you can lean on for additional thrills.
-There will also be a large restaurant, Peak, on the 101th floor of 30 Hudson Yards, as well as a champagne bar with an outdoor patio for a top-of-the-world toast.
-Edge will open March 11, 2020.
+Towering 1,100 above street level, this deck extends 65 feet into the air and provides incredible views of Manhattan on one side and the Hudson River on the other.
+A portion of the floor of the deck is made of glass for extra thrill seeking, and plenty of other photo ops along the terrace.
+A large restaurant, Peak, on the 101th floor of 30 Hudson Yards, offers meals with views, and there's a champagne bar as well.
 20 Hudson Yards, Level 4, 332-204-8500, edgenyc.com

 The Shed is the multidimensional arts venue at Hudson Yards.
 This incredible hybrid structure serves as equal parts museum, performance space, and public meeting place.
 An innovative nesting design, The Shed’s transparent outer shell can extend and retract as needed for a variety of events.
 For a visual aid, visit this page for a very helpful video made by the architects Diller Scofidio + Renfro.
 On any given week, you can check out a dance performance, an art exhibition, a concert, or a play at this dynamic new cultural center.

-Hudson Yards NYC: Equinox Hotel & Electric Lemon
+Equinox Hotel & Electric Lemon in Hudson Yards